 Image quality is also imprortant.
 If you don’t resize images in the right way they can end up looking blurry, pixilated, or of poor quality.
 You want to compress them for filesize but do it in a “lossless” way: in a way that maintains the quality (sharpness, etc.) of the images.

 Bad quality images won’t do your brand any favors when trying to build up trust with your email recipients.
 They’ll make you look unprofessional and cheap.

 Lastly, the way you embed your images affects your email deliverability.
 If your emails don’t load because of the heavy images in them, you can be certain that’ll have a negative effect.

-What is the right image size for email?
+What is the best image size for email marketing?